Bug report #20227

 I assume we'd need to fix this for every language that made the translation...

-#10 Updated by Jürgen Fischer over 1 year ago
+#10 Updated by Jürgen Fischer almost 3 years ago

 - Status changed from Feedback to Closed